Market context for

 Discover all queryable fields and their types.

-Register a webhook URL for watchlist change notifications.
+Create a webhook for watchlist change alerts.

 What your agent sees.